Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 Several tools improve remote work setup quality at no cost:

-Krisp (free tier): Real-time noise suppression for calls.
-Works as a virtual microphone that any conferencing app can select.
-Removes background noise that hardware alone does not catch.
+Krisp (free tier): Real-time noise suppression that works as a virtual microphone.
+Any conferencing app can select it.
 The free tier includes limited hours per month — often enough for most remote workers.

-OBS Virtual Camera (free): OBS Studio can be used as a virtual camera source in Zoom, Teams, or Meet.
-Enables virtual backgrounds on any webcam without hardware, color correction filters for improving webcam appearance, and scene switching for presenting different content.
+OBS Virtual Camera (free): OBS Studio enables virtual backgrounds on any webcam without hardware, plus color correction filters and scene switching for presentations.

-Zoom, Teams, or Meet noise suppression: All three platforms now include AI-powered noise suppression built in.
-Enable it in audio settings.
-It is not as aggressive as Krisp but costs nothing and requires no additional software.
+Zoom/Teams/Meet noise suppression (built-in): All three platforms include AI-powered noise suppression in their audio settings.
+Enable it.
+Not as aggressive as Krisp but costs nothing.

-f.lux or Windows Night Light / macOS Night Shift (free): Reduces blue light from the monitor after sunset, which reduces eye strain during evening work sessions.
+f.lux or Windows Night Light / macOS Night Shift (free): Reduces blue light from the monitor after sunset — noticeable difference for evening work sessions.

 The Full Build Table

-• Ergonomic chair upgrade ($200–$400): The chair affects physical health over years of remote work.
-This is the most important non-tech purchase in any home office.
-The HON Ignition 2.0 ($250) or a used Herman Miller Aeron are strong options.
+- Ergonomic chair upgrade ($200–$400): The chair affects physical health over years of remote work.
+The HON Ignition 2.0 ($250) or a used Herman Miller Aeron are strong picks — see our guide to ergonomic chairs under $500 for vetted options.

-• Desk lamp ($40–$80): A proper desk lamp reduces eye strain from contrast between a bright monitor and a dark room.
-A Lume Cube or Elgato Key Light adds video call lighting if that matters for your work.
+- Desk lamp ($40–$80): A proper lamp reduces eye strain from contrast between a bright monitor and a dark room.
+A Lume Cube or Elgato Key Light Air also improves video call lighting.

 FAQ